Dakine Traverse Gloves Review

 Additional features include an adjustable wrist closure, touchscreen compatibility, and a micro-fleece thumb wipe.
 And they’re light!
 In terms of weight, the Traverse gloves (men’s size large) weighed in at only 38grams, a pair.

 - Back of Hand: Lightweight, moisture wicking, 4-way stretch nylon mesh

 - Palm: Vented silicone mesh / one piece seamless construction

 On The Trails

 As we mentioned above, the Dakine Traverse Gloves are light.
 “Yeah, but who cares” we hear you say.
 Yes, it’s true, you don’t notice the weight once you actually have your gloves on, until halfway through a very hot day…then you notice.

 The traverse gloves are noticeably lighter and cooler when riding and especially on hot days.
 We tested these on a particularly hot, dry day in Sydney and my hands never felt hot or sweaty throughout the day.

-Bar feedback is exceptionally good due to the lightweight materials and the lack of gel or padded palm sections, which can tend interfere with trail feedback.
-Grip levels were high but not overly grippy, which can be off putting.
+Bar feedback is exceptionally good due to the lightweight materials and the lack of gel or padded palm sections, which can tend to interfere with trail feedback.
+Grip levels were high but not overly grippy, which can be off-putting.

 Where to Buy/Price

-At most good bike shops, your local or online.
+At most good bike shops, local or online.